-My home currency is Euro, so my bank account uses Euro by default.
+My home currency is the Euro, so my bank account uses Euro by default.
 Online I collect payments in USD since that’s the de facto currency on the web.
 That means that when it’s time to get the gold home I am subject to conversion rates when changing from USD to Euro.
 This is precisely where many people lose a good chunk of money, so you have to be careful.

 Since your bank account is in Euro and your PayPal account is in USD, a conversion needs to take place.
-Now it’s a well known fact that PayPal currency conversion rates aren’t the best, they incorporate quite a healthy profit for themselves here.
+Now it’s a well-known fact that PayPal currency conversion rates aren’t the best; they incorporate quite a healthy profit for themselves here.
 So it might actually be better for you to let your bank handle the conversion at their exchange rates.